deaceda/ec327_kittisplat/README.md

 3. Drag and drop your `.ply` file directly into the browser window.

 4. Enjoy!
-Because we are not training off the whole clip (memory issues), you will see many gray splats.
+Because we are not training off the whole clip (memory issues in Colab), you will see many gray splats.
 You can easily delete these to have a cleaner splat.